devops329/devops/instruction/jwtPizzaServiceInfrastructureAutomation/jwtPizzaServiceInfrastructureAutomation.md

 1. Fix your JWT Pizza Service DNS entry to point to the new ALB URL.
 1. Trigger your `jwt-pizza-service` CI deployment pipeline and verify that the new service is deployed.

-Once this is all working, submit the GitHub URL to the CloudFormation template file to the Canvas assignment.
-This should look something like this:
+Once this is all working, your GitHub URL to the CloudFormation template file should look something like this:

 ```
 https://github.com/youraccountnamehere/jwt-pizza-service/blob/main/cloudFormation/jwt-pizza-service.json